aaron123432/ProjectInstruction/README.md

 j. to get total price : hit total

-k. to finish order: hit finish order and order will display in finished order with tip and total in datagridview table below
+k. to finish order: hit "finish order"button and order will display in completed orders table with tip and total in datagridview table below

-l. to delete order history: hit delete near the order history table
+l. to delete order history: hit delete button near the completed order table

-m. to get total of all orders in order history: hit total near the order history table
+m. to get total of all orders in order history: hit total button near the completed order table to get the total of all past order

 # Installation guide